 One of my favorite hotel booking sites, Hotels.com has a robust inventory, lots of sales, and gives you one free nights stay for every 10 booked.
 They make for a good starting point when looking for brand name hotels.
 Plus, I do like earning a free rooms.

 Not my favorite website but they do a really good deals on cruises, hotels, and sometimes flights.
 Better flight booking sites are Kayak and Vayama.
 However, for cruises and package deals, you really can’t beat Expedia.
 They also have a really good loyalty program.

 One of my favorite hotel sites because it allows you to bid on hotels and save a lot more money than just by booking directly.
-When used in conjuction with the bidding site Better Bidding, you can substainlly lower the cost of your hotels by as much as 60%.
+When used in conjunction with the bidding site Better Bidding, you can substantially lower the cost of your hotels by as much as 60%.